 Assessing the use case

-The need for a nuanced understanding of domain-specific language guided the process through which DevelopMetrics built each use case for their tool.
-Working with ITR, they started with the question: ‘what do we do?’, and through a series of discussions with the department, they co-developed a framework for understanding the work that the department carried out.
+The need for a nuanced understanding of domain specific language, guided the process through which DevelopMetrics built each use-case for their tool.
+Working with ITR, they co-developed a framework for understanding the work the department did.
 Exploring questions like:

 What are the most important concepts to our work and how do we define them?